rolandbetz/Archimedes_theorems/README.md

 # Archimedes_theorems
-Proving some of Archimedes theorems by a simple Monte Carlo simulation.
+Proving some of Archimedes' theorems by a simple Monte Carlo simulation.